neaRRRRR/gtr-case/README.md

-# Getting Started with Create React App
+# Getting Started with Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn` or `npm install`

+In order to run project you need to run these scripts, this will install dependencies needed

 ### `npm start`